 Alvin Lee was one of the world’s hottest blues and rock guitarists and singers.
-He developed his appealing style with Ten Years After but there are many examples of him experimenting with different moods and genres during his years with the Alvin Lee Band and Ten Years Later.
+He developed his appealing style with Ten Years After, but there are many examples of him experimenting with different moods and genres during his years with the Alvin Lee Band and Ten Years Later.

 A solo career beckoned and Alvin cut ‘On The Road To Freedom’ (1973) with American singer Mylon LeFevre.
-He then formed Alvin Lee & Co. and recorded ‘In Flight’ ‘live’ at the Rainbow Theatre, London.
-Alvin built Space Studios at Hook End Manor, invite friends along to play including George Harrison.
-Alvin continues to perform at festivals and releases such albums as ‘Alvin Lee In Tennessee’ (2004) and ‘Saguitar’ (2007).
+He then formed Alvin Lee & Co. and recorded ‘In Flight’, ‘live’ at the Rainbow Theatre, London.
+Alvin built Space Studios at Hook End Manor, inviting friends along to play, including George Harrison.